 If you're looking for something a bit bigger, look for the Vizio M series 2016 4k UHD TV.
 It doesn't have wide color gamut or 10 bits of color, and its input lag is a bit worse than the Sony, but more casual players should still be pleased by its performance.

 Our recommendations above are what we think are currently the best gaming HDR TVs to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of HDR TVs that didn't make the cut:

 - Vizio P Series 2016.
-While it has some excellent input lag for SDR gaming, the HDR capable ports have high input lag that renders this TV not suitable for it.
+While it has some excellent input lag for SDR gaming, the HDR capable ports have higher input lag that renders this TV less suitable for more competitive gamers.
 See our review

 - Sony X930E.
 Great TV but, it's a lot more expensive than the X900E for not much more.
 See our review

 - Samsung KS8000.
 Great HDR gaming tv, but pretty hard to find now.
 See our review

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that support HDR.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.